The Dressmaker (Ham novel): Plot

 In the 1950s, Myrtle "Tilly" Dunnage returns to her hometown of Dungatar, an Australian country town, to take care of her ill mother, Molly.
 The people of Dungatar sent Tilly away at the age of ten because of false accusations of murder, after the death of fellow student Stewart Pettyman.

-Tilly, an expert dressmaker trained by Madeleine Vionnet in Paris, starts a dressmaking business and transforms the locals with her couture creations.
+Tilly, who has since become an expert dressmaker trained by Madeleine Vionnet in Paris, starts a dressmaking business and transforms the locals with her couture creations.
 Many of the townsfolk who revile her nevertheless arrange for her to make them couture outfits.
 Sergeant Farrat, the town's policeman with an eye for beautiful fashion, liaises with Tilly in exchange for dressmaking assistance and design advice.
 Ted, the eldest son of the town's poor family, begins to pursue Tilly, and tries to assist her in standing up to the vicious gossip and small-minded attitudes of the townsfolk.

 Most of the women in town arrange for Tilly to create individual gowns for the town dance.
 She also makes her own frock, but when she and Teddy, the town's heartthrob, arrive at the dance, her name has been removed from all the tables in the hall, and one of the townsfolk blocks the door to stop her coming in.
 Teddy finds her crying outside, and takes her back to his ramshackle caravan.
 There, he helps her remember the 'murder' she doesn't remember committing: as a bastard child, she was teased and bullied unmercifully by the rest of the town children.
 One day Stewart Pettyman, the abusive and physical bully, cornered her and charged at her, head-down like a bull, intending to wind her and probably injure her severely.
 Instead, she stood aside at the last moment, and Stewart hit the wall head on at a run and broke his neck.
 Sergeant Farrat arranged for her to go to a Melbourne boarding school, where she began her dressmaking education.